 The need for more coordination in the terrestrial domain has been recognised for some time.
-More coordination would benefit both the observing organisations e.g. space agencies as well as https://coastwatch.noaa.gov/ https://frm4soc.org https://oceancolor.gfsc.nasa.gov/ the end-user communities focused on meeting the Sustainable Development Goals (SDGs) and the goals and targets of other MEAs.
+Improved coordination would benefit both the observing organisations e.g. Space Agencies as well as the end-user communities focused on meeting the Sustainable Development Goals (SDGs) and the goals and targets of other Multilateral Environmental Treaties (MEAs).
 The value of terrestrial coordination comes from several areas: reduced overlap in data collection; fewer gaps and denser observation networks from improved spatial and temporal coverage; and increased ability to share collected data due to greater standardization of methods and formats-all of which provides better observations at lower cost.
 A number of efforts have been initiated from different directions to achieve this, building on the work undertaken by the Global Terrestrial Observing System (GTOS) (e.g. TEMS database) and its technical panels such GOFC-GOLD, Coastal-GTOS).
 However, further coordination is required, driven by new needs and requirements related to the implementation of the 2030 Agenda and attainment of Sustainable Development Goals.
 The international science community focusing on Earth observations and sustainability issues calls for a dialogue to address this.
-Coordination between space agencies and in situ networks, in particular the exploitation of infrastructural investments such as NEON, ICOS, TERN and CERN has been initiated through WGCV LPV and through individual space agency efforts in support of individual missions e.g. NASA GEDI, ESA BIOMASS.
-However this needs greater coordination.
+Coordination between Space Agencies and in situ networks, in particular the exploitation of infrastructural investments such as Fluxnet, NEON,